Jack (hero): Jack tales in Appalachia

-"Jack tales" are present in Appalachian folklore.
-In the Appalachian Jack tales, where the English original would feature a king or other noble, the Appalachian Jack tale version would have a sheriff.
+Jack tales are present in Appalachian folklore.
 Appalachian folklorist and singer Jane Gentry wrote several "old Jack, Will, and Tom tales", in which Jack seeks adventure with his older brothers Will and Tom, and Jack succeeds in passing the trials laid out for them.
 Many of Gentry's stories were published in 1925 by Isabel Gordon Carter.
-In his 1943 book The Jack Tales, American folklorist Richard Chase collected many popular Appalachian Jack tales as told by descendants of a man named Council Harmon (1803–1896), whose grandfather Cutliff Harmon (1748–1838) was believed by Chase to have brought the Jack tales to America.
+In his 1943 book The Jack Tales, Richard Chase collected many popular Appalachian Jack tales as told by descendants of Council Harmon (1803–1896).
+These descendants include Maud Gentry Long, daughter of Jane Gentry whose grandfather was Council, Ben Hicks, and Roby Monroe Ward, both grandsons of Council.
+Council's grandfather Cutliff Harmon (1748–1838) was believed by Chase to have brought the Jack tales to America.
 In the Appalachian tradition, Jack tales are handed down to each generation in the same way that folk songs are.
 Herbert Halpert writes that the origin of English folktale in America may be English, Irish, or Scottish stories, or a combination of the three.
 The Jack Tales were compiled in a period when American intellectuals sought to define a national folk hero.

-One notable descendant of Council Harmon known for the telling of Jack Tales was Ray Hicks, whose relatives continue to keep the oral tradition alive.
+Ray Hicks was a grandson of Ben Hicks known for telling Jack Tales, and descendants of Hicks have kept the oral tradition alive.
 The Harmon-Hicks family are also known for their unique repertoire of traditional British folk ballads.
+Orville Hicks continued the tradition of Jack tales after the passing of Ray, his cousin, who encouraged Orville to continue telling stories to a wider audience.
+Connie Regan-Blake, a storyteller and friend of Ray, maintains a tribute website to his work.
+In 2023, Orville expressed concern that the tradition would not be continued after him.

+Trevor McKenzie, director of the Center for Appalachian Studies at Appalachian State University, says that Jack tales are based on a time when land was freer and more shared spaces existed, allowing for a wandering spirit that influenced the stories, though this lifestyle is less common in the modern era.
+McKenzie also allows for the possibility that the stories are changed or adapted to suit the era, just as previous generations did.